Mentored Undergraduate Research and Creative Endeavors (MURACE) Summer Research Funding

 Student Funding Requirements

 • Students may not submit team applications.
-If multiple students are working with the same faculty mentor, each student must submit a separate application demonstrating their unique contribution.
+If multiple students are working with the same faculty mentor, each student must submit a separate project application demonstrating their unique contribution.

 • If appropriate for the research project, students must apply to the Institute Research Board (IRB) or Animal Use Proposal (IACUC) for research approval.